 - Staff maintain minimum 2m distance from all coworkers, staff, public and clients

-- Only one crew member in a truck (must be same driver all day).
-Other crew members ride their bikes or use personal vehicles to move between job sites.
+- Max 3 crew members per truck.
+All to be wearing masks when in vehicles.
 This protocol is relaxed for individuals that reside in the same household (e.g. if two people live together, they’re put on the same crew and travel in a truck together).

 - All staff head directly to job sites instead of meeting at our central works yard each morning

 - No intermixing of crew members.
-Crews remain fixed and their vehicle(s), equipment and tools are labelled and used only by them.
+Crews remain fixed.

 - All trucks are equipped with hand washing station